 When attending local events we are often asked: Why Binghamton?
 So many areas of the Southern Tier could benefit from a community owned grocery store.
 With all of these choices what made us choose Binghamton?
 I will do my best to address that issue here.

 First of all we need to address the issues of living in what is know as a food desert.
-A food desert is a geographic area where affordable, viagra canada site healthy food is difficult to obtain, particularly for those without access to an automobile.
+A food desert is a geographic area where affordable, healthy food is difficult to obtain, particularly for those without access to an automobile.
 Food deserts also exist in rural areas and low-income communities.
 Some research links them to diet-related health problems in affected populations.
 Food deserts are sometimes associated with supermarket shortages and food security.

 Here is a map showing where Binghamton, NY, rates on this issue.
 If you type in Binghamton, NY, you will find a circle in the center of that map where between 45 and 65 percent of the people are low income, have no transportation and live at least a half a mile from a grocery store.
 This is the highest area of need in our community.